Ed Silvoso: Career

-Silvoso began as a lay evangelist and national youth leader in Argentina (1958–1969), before he attracted large audiences in the United States.
-He then established Harvest Evangelism at San Jose, California, in 1980; it is now known as Transform Our World (TOW).
-While this ministry pioneered city transformation, its initial influence was the result of efforts in Resistencia, Argentina.
-The Silvosos converted their family property at San Nicolás de los Arroyos into a chapel and retreat center to develop a prayer-based evangelical ministry (1983–1988).
-The story is told with detail in That None Should Perish, 1994.
+He established Harvest Evangelism at San Jose, California, in 1980; it is now known as Transform Our World (TOW).
+The ministry pioneered city transformation in Resistencia, Argentina.

 The same approach was applied to more than three hundred cities, and it expanded to six continents.
 Silvoso began to host international conferences that promoted local, regional, and national change through ecumenical ministry.
+He was a pioneer in the spiritual mapping movement beginning in the mid-1980s, in which adherents map out the spiritual history and social factors of a region to determine the demon (territorial spirit) controlling it and preventing evangelism, in order to defeat it through prayer.
+He and a number of other pastors at a Harvest Evangelism conference noted a lack of Evangelical churches in an area of Argentina, and determining it was caused by a demon controlling the area through a local warlock, used spiritual warfare methods to "take back" the area for God.
+He would then go on to organize Plan Resistencia, a testing ground for the new spiritual mapping methods, which "brought together into one system notions such as spiritual warfare, evangelism, territorial spirits, breaking and binding of spirits, identificational repentance, Spiritual Mapping, prayer marches and newly developed strategic-level spiritual warfare terms".

-The lessons learned were shared in Silvoso's first book, That None Should Perish: How to Reach Entire Cities for Christ through Prayer Evangelism (1994).
+The lessons learned from Silvoso's community transformation efforts were shared in his first book, That None Should Perish: How to Reach Entire Cities for Christ through Prayer Evangelism (1994).
 The concepts in this volume inspired the Transform Our World Network, a voluntary association that creates alliances between local marketplaces and various faith-based assemblies.

 Members are challenged to invest their resources to help eradicate systemic poverty in its four aspects.
 This theme is broadened in Prayer Evangelism: How to Change the Spiritual Climate Over Your Home, Neighborhood and City (2000) and Anointed for Business (2002).
 Five paradigms are at the core of TOW, and they involve changes in spiritual climate, public policies, and ecclesiastical institutions.

-Silvoso is an acknowledged leader of the Argentine Revival, and thousands in the United States have observed his methodology over the past thirty years, both clergy and laity.
+Thousands in the United States have observed Silvoso's methodology over the past thirty years, both clergy and laity.
 As a result, they have adopted his approach to transformation, a process that affects the marketplace as well as the church.
-He identifies “five pivotal paradigms” required for lasting transformation, the social indicator of which is the elimination of systemic poverty.
-This is culminated in his book, Transformation: Change the Marketplace and You Change the World (2007).

-His book Ekklesia: Rediscovering God's Instrument for Global Transformation discusses the intent of the early church and introduces transition points that enable the modern church to return to the type of communities the apostles founded.